 If Etsy is not for you, then perhaps one of these other ecommerce competitor sites like Etsy would work better for your needs.
 Fortunately, all of the following are still very crafter-friendly and will assist in the expansion of your business should you choose to go in a different direction.

 Best Etsy alternatives in 2021

 Shopify is for online businesses, both big and small, no matter what you’re selling.
-It is an easy-to-use and a popular alternative to Etsy.
+It is an easy-to-use and popular alternative to Etsy.
 Shopify offers multiple themes to choose from, Buy Buttons that can be embedded into other websites, like WordPress, and a number of add ons that can be downloaded to further customize your store.